 From its onset there were numerous legislative and administrative changes to normalize the payments allocated and how such payments would be funded.
 The present day New York City Police Pension Fund (Subchapter 2) was incorporated in 1940, succeeding the Subchapter 1 fund covering New York City Police prior to then.
 In 1995 legislation was enacted to merge Subchapter 1 with Subchapter 2.
 That same year Housing Authority and Transit Authority Police Officers were merged into the New York City Police Department; with the merge came approximately 7,000 transferred active members from the New York City Employees’ Retirement System (NYCERS).

-In 2001, legislation provided Corpus Funding for the Pension Fund to begin operations in September, 2002 at its new location at 233 Broadway in New York City.
-(Woolworth Building) Over the past decade the workload has quadrupled in size.
-From limited workspace and technology, the Fund has migrated to a state of the art workplace.
-From 140 years ago, with only 1,430 Police Officers the Fund now services over 75,000 active and retired members and beneficiaries.
+In 2001 legislation provided Corpus Funding for the Pension Fund to begin operations in September 2002 at its new location in the Woolworth Building at 233 Broadway in New York City.
+From limited workspace and technology, the Fund migrated to a state of the art workplace.
+From 1858 with only 1,430 Police Officers, the Fund now assists over 75,000 active and retired members and beneficiaries with pension related matters.